rheidi/Fullstack-Library-Project/README.md

 ## Features

-Books and single book information as well as list of all authors can be viewed by anyone.
+Books and single book information as well as list of all authors and single author info can be viewed by anyone.
 If user wants to borrow books, user has to register first.
+Borrowing a book is done by adding the book in to a cart first, and then cart can be viewed, and then deside what books to borrow.
 User can also view users own loans, both currently loaned and returned.
 If registered user has administrator rights, new book or author can be added to the system.
 Admin can also edit books and authors.
 Administrator can view all users and loans.
 Because I considered this to be an application for to keep track of to whom I loan my own books and for other home libraries, only admin can return books.

 There is a ready-made admin account for testing purposes (the token expires in 10 minutes after logging in).
 Email: admin@mail.com, password: admin123.